 On April 12, 2005, we entered into a Bridge Loan Credit Facility with Alcmene Funding, L.L.C., a special purpose vehicle that is an affiliate of Farallon Capital Management, L.L.C.
 The Bridge Loan Credit Facility consists of a \$25 million senior secured first lien term loan, plus up to an additional \$25 million of discretionary supplemental senior secured first lien term loans.
 The supplemental loans, if any, will be made on terms to be agreed upon between us and Alcmene.
 The bridge loan credit facility matures on October 12, 2005, subject to one six-month extension at our election.
 If we elect to extend the maturity date, we will pay an extension fee of 1% of the principal amount of the outstanding loan.
 The Bridge Loan Credit Facility is prepayable by us at any time without premium or penalty.
 The entire principal amount of the Loan is due at maturity.
-Borrowings under the Bridge Loan Credit Facility bear interest at 8.0% per annum through the initial maturity date, and, if we elect to extend the maturity date of the Bridge Loan Credit Facility and work own under the facility and will be obligated to pay a maturity fee of \$500,000 upon repayment of the bridge loan credit facility, whether upon maturity or upon earlier repayment.
+Borrowings under the Bridge Loan Credit Facility bear interest at 8.0% per annum through the initial maturity date, and, if we elect to extend the maturity date of the Bridge Loan Credit Facility beyond the initial six-month term, borrowings will bear interest at 11.5% per annum during any such extension period.
+In addition, we paid an upfront fee of \$500,000 at the time of our initial draw down under the facility and will be obligated to pay a maturity fee of \$500,000 upon repayment of the bridge loan credit facility, whether upon maturity or upon earlier repayment.
 The Bridge Loan Credit Facility contains a mandatory prepayment provision requiring that we turn over to Alcmene all principal payments that we receive from our loans to portfolio companies if at such time we have less than \$5 million in cash or cash equivalents on hand.
 The Bridge Loan Credit Facility is secured by a first priority lien on substantially all of our assets.
-Interest on our bridge loan credit facility.
-In addition, at June 30, 2005, we had approximately \$28,000 of prepaid interest related to the upfront draw down fee and accrued \$217,000 of interest related to the maturity fee.
+Interest on our bridge loan credit facility is payable in arrears monthly, on the maturity date and on any prepayment date.
+As of June 30, 2005 we had approximately \$25.0 million outstanding under the bridge loan credit facility.